offcentric/slack-archiver/README.md

 ### Slack Bot set up
 1. In your Slack, refresh the main window.
 You should now see the *Archiver* bot listed under the list of Apps, at the bottom left.
-2. You need to manually add the bot to each channel that you want to have archived.
-You do this with the `/add` command in each channel. **This step is only needed for retroactive archiving.** For real-time archiving, the bot will by default archive all public and private channels.*
+2. **This step is only needed for retroactive archiving.** Add the bot to each channel that you want to have archived.
+You do this with the `/add` command in each channel.
+This is not needed for real-time archiving, since the bot will by default archive all public and private channels.*

-***IMPORTANT:** Direct messages are NEVER archived, for hopefully obvious reasons
+***IMPORTANT:** Direct messages are never archived, for hopefully obvious reasons.

 ## Retroactive Archiving